SrzStephen/python-aws-iot-custom-authorizer/README.md

   }
 }
 ```
 The Authorizer (Lambda) then has the job of figuring out whether a device should be authorized to connect, and what
 IOT policies it should have.

-In my case this is generally something like
+For my usage, this is generally permissions to connect and read/write to a specified topic/topic filter.

 ```json
 {
   "isAuthenticated": true,